What has been your most memorable case to date and why?

 As we hopefully emerge from the pandemic, what changes to the industry and/or working practice do you think are here to stay?

-Elisabeth Opie opened a boutique law firm in Munich, Germany, in 2014.
-With 20 years’ international experience in innovation ecosystems, she advises on technology across various sectors.
-Ms Opie’s practice areas are international trade, technology transfer and commercialisation, competition law and dispute resolution.
+Elisabeth Opie opened a boutique law firm focusing on international technology in Munich, Germany, in 2014.
+With over 20 years’ international experience in innovation ecosystems, she specialises in dealing with technology across various sectors.
+Practice areas cover international trade law, technology transfer and commercialisation (including structuring and negotiation strategies), competition law and dispute resolution.
 Standardised technology is a particular focus.
-She is registered with the Rechtsanwaltskammer München and practises German, English and Australian law.
-Ms Opie appeared in the 2020 and 2021 IAM Strategy 300 Global Leaders.
+Ms Opie is registered with the Rechtsanwaltskammer München and practises German, English and Australian law.